Magwitch is really sick. Two of his ribs are broken and his lung is punctured. He can't breathe well and he can't speak.

 Each person's death sentence is read.
 Magwitch's death sentence is really long, because he's been convicted of so much in his life.

 Pip is outraged and tries to petition to overrule the death sentence, but no politician responds to his letters.

-Pip doesn’t sleep in between his visits to Magwitch’s jail cell, but wanders the London streets in the April weather, trying to figure out how he can acquit his good friend.
+Between his visits to Magwitch's jail cell, Pip wanders the London streets in the April weather, trying to figure out how he can acquit his good friend.

-Pip tells Magwitch that his daughter is alive, that she is a beautiful lady, and that she is loved by Pip.
+But it's no good.
+In the end, Magwitch is dying—but before he does, Pip tells Magwitch that his daughter is alive, that she's a beautiful lady, and that she's loved by Pip.

 Magwitch kisses Pip's hand, a peaceful look washes over him, and he passes away.

 Upon realizing he's dead, Pip utters, "O Lord, be merciful to him a sinner!"
 (4.56.35).